Helperbird/website/src/pages/help/helperbird-for-google-docs-addon.md

 ---
 layout: templates/help.html
-title: How to use Helperbirds Google docs add on
-description:
-  How to use the offical Helperbird Google docs add on, from installing, the features and more.
+title: How to Install and Use the Helperbird Add-on for Google Docs
+description: Learn how to easily install and use the Helperbird add-on for Google Docs  with this detailed step-by-step guide.
+Our guide covers everything you need to know to get started, from searching for the add-on in the G Suite Marketplace, to customizing your settings and using the features.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,